malcolmlett/malcolmlett.github.io/A-Theory-of-Consciousness-v2.md

 * Properties of consciousness
 * Meta problem of consciousness

 # Further research

 * Learn more by building it - see: [[Conscious Calculator v2]]
 * Further study of neuroscience works in order to refine the architecture of the logical view.

 # References

 [Block2003] Ned Block.
+2003.
 "The Harder Problem of Consciousness".
-January 2003.
-The Journal of Philosophy XCIX(8).
-DOI: 10.2307/3655621
+The Journal of Philosophy XCIX(8), January 2003.
+DOI: 10.2307/3655621.

 [Chalmers1995] Chalmers, D.J.
+1995.
 "Facing up to the Problem of Consciousness."
-Journal of Consciousness Studies 2: 200-19, 1995.
+Journal of Consciousness Studies 2: 200-19.

+[Driver1998] Driver, J., and Mattingley, J. B. (1998).
+"Parietal neglect and visual awareness".
+Nat.
+Neurosci.
+1, 17–22 doi: 10.1038/217

-[Gennaro1996] Gennaro, R. "Consciousness and Self Consciousness: A Defense of the Higher Order Thought Theory of Consciousness."
+[Gennaro1996] Gennaro, R. 1996.
+"Consciousness and Self Consciousness: A Defense of the Higher Order Thought Theory of Consciousness."
 Philadelphia, PA: John Benjamins Publishing.
-1996.

-[Gennaro2012] Gennaro, R. "The Consciousness Paradox: Consciousness, Concepts, and Higher-Order Thoughts."
+[Gennaro2012] Gennaro, R. 2012.
+"The Consciousness Paradox: Consciousness, Concepts, and Higher-Order Thoughts."
 Cambridge, MA: The MIT Press.
-2012.

-[Graziano2017] Michael S. A. Graziano, Department of Psychology and Neuroscience, Princeton University, US.
+[Graziano2017] Michael S. A. Graziano.
+Nov 2017.
 "The Attention Schema Theory: A Foundation for Engineering Artificial Consciousness".
 Front.
 Robot.
 AI, 14 November 2017. https://doi.org/10.3389/frobt.2017.00060.

-[Halligan2000] Halligan, P. W., and Oakley, D. A. (2000).
+[Halligan2000] Halligan, P. W., and Oakley, D. A. 2000.
 Greatest myth of all.
-New Scientist #168 (pp 3439). https://www.newscientist.com/article/mg16822653-700-greatest-myth-of-all.
+New Scientist #168 (pp 34-39). https://www.newscientist.com/article/mg16822653-700-greatest-myth-of-all.

 [Halligan2017] Peter W. Halligan, and David A. Oakley.
 2017.
 "Chasing the Rainbow: The Non-conscious Nature of Being".
 Frontiers in Science. https://doi.org/10.3389/fpsyg.2017.01924

+[Kahneman2011] Kahneman, D. (2011).
+"Thinking, fast and slow."
+New York: Farrar, Straus and Giroux.

+[Marshall1988] Marshall, J. C., and Halligan, P. W. (1988).
+Blindsight and insight in visuo-spatial neglect.
+Nature 336, 766–767. doi: 10.1038/336766a0

+[Miller1962] Miller, G. A. (1962).
+"Psychology: The Science of Mental Life".
+London: Penguin.

+[Nisbett1977] Nisbett, Richard & Wilson, Timothy.
+1977.
+"Telling More Than We Can Know: Verbal Reports on Mental Processes".
+Psychological Review.
+84. (pp 231-259). http://dx.doi.org/10.1037/0033-295X.84.3.231.

-[Rosenthal2005] Rosenthal, D. "Consciousness and Mind."
+[Rosenthal2005] Rosenthal, D. 2005.
+"Consciousness and Mind."
 New York: Oxford University Press.
-2005.

-[Rosenthal2011] Lau, H. and Rosenthal, D. "Empirical support for higher-order theories of consciousness."
-Trends in Cognitive Sciences 15: 365â373.
-2011.
+[Rosenthal2011] Lau, H. and Rosenthal, D. 2011.
+"Empirical support for higher-order theories of consciousness."
+Trends in Cognitive Sciences 15: (pp 365-373).

 [SDOct2012] University of Chicago Medical Center.
+2012.
 "Homolog of mammalian neocortex found in bird brain."
 ScienceDaily, 1 October 2012. www.sciencedaily.com/releases/2012/10/121001151953.htm.

+[Weiskrantz1985] Weiskrantz, L. (1985).
+"Blindsight: A Case Study and Implications".
+Oxford: OUP